Our dairy and gluten-free peanut satay chicken stir fry recipe is simple to make and bursting with flavor.

 What you need to make the peanut sauce

 The detailed recipe for our satay chicken stir fry is below and printable.
 It uses a variety of ingredients.
-Be sure that each ingredient is gluten-free if the meal is for someone following a gluten-free diet.
+Be sure each ingredient is gluten-free if the meal is for someone following a gluten-free diet.

 - Smooth peanut butter